 - Both Independence Hall and the Liberty Bell are free to visit.
 For Independence Hall from March – December, you need to pick up a ticket at the Visitor Center the same day.

-- You can easily see both in an afternoon.
+- You can easily see the two top historical sites in Philadelphia in an afternoon.

 Disclosure: This post also contains affiliate links.
 This means we will receive a small commission for some purchases made using links in our blog with no additional cost to you.
 Please be assured we would not promote any product unless we believe that our readers will also benefit.
 The commission does not influence the editorial content of this site.